cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

     the old and deprecated `cnpg.io/podEnvHash` annotation

 `cnpg.io/poolerSpecHash`
-:   Hash of the PgBouncer pooler, used by pooler `Deployment`
+:   Hash of the pooler resource

 `cnpg.io/pvcStatus`
 :   Current status of the pvc, one of `initializing`, `ready`, `detached`